ajmal017/robinhunt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ### Dynamic Search Bar (MVP Feat #2)
 When logged in, a nav bar spans the top of both the portfolio page and stock page.
 The 'search bar' is actually a select field, leveraging both a 'react-select' package component and an API call to Finnhub to grab all US stock tickers.
-With these two linked, the select options to choose from below the input field dynamic populate as a user types.
-This ensures the user selects a valid stock symbol even if the data for the selected stock is limited, and thus avoids the need for a custom search results page and avoids typo errors.
+With these two linked, the select options to choose from below the input field dynamically populates as a user types.
+This ensures the user selects a valid stock symbol even if the data for the selected stock is limited, and thus avoids the need for a custom search results page and avoids the wrong stock that may the same symbol.

 ![Search](https://github.com/eramsay20/robinhunt/blob/main/assets/completed/dynamic_search.png?raw=true)